NovoNordisk-OpenSource/dojo/workshops/backstage-developer-learning-path/katas/2/README.md

 ```

 ***Note*** <br/>
 Keep in mind that paths in our configration file are relative to the `package` executing a given piece of code, thus in order for us to step out of the `backend package` and into the file system we need to use `../../` to go up two levels from the current execution path, which is typically `packages/backend/`.
-For more information about configration of the software catalog please go [here](https://backstage.io/docs/conf/)
+For more information about configuration of the software catalog please go [here](https://backstage.io/docs/conf/)

 ### 3. Working with entities
 In `Backstage`, `entities` represent different types of `metadata` about software teams, APIs, and documentation that can be discovered via the `software catalog`.